JAMES ROBINSON

 Artist Residencies

-2013: William Hodges Fellowship, Southland Dunmoochin Foundation, Melbourne Australia
+2013: William Hodges Fellowship, Southland Dunmoochin Foundation, Melbourne,

 2012: Earthskin Art Residency, Muriwai, West Auckland